Virginia Car Accident Attorney

 Under §46.2-894 of the Code of Virginia, those involved in an auto accident must stop their vehicle immediately (or after moving out of the flow of traffic).
 This applies whether the accident resulted in property damage, an injured person, or death.
 They must also provide assistance to all who need it.
 The Code requires that they give their name, address, registration number, and license number to those involved, as well as the police.

 If someone sustains an injury and cannot complete the above tasks at the scene, they must do so afterward.
 As soon as they can, they must file an accident report and make a good effort to locate the other parties involved.
 If they find the others, they must then exchange information.
 A breach of these requirements is a Class 5 felony.
-Therefore, if an accident happened, it is crucial that you follow these requirements or you cloud lose your right to financial compensation and even possibly face criminal charges.
+Therefore, if an accident happens, it is crucial that you follow these requirements, or you could lose your right to financial compensation and even possibly face criminal charges.

 What Should I Do After a Car Accident?